AMythicDev/minus/README.md

 ```

 If there are more rows in the terminal than the number of lines in the given
 data, `minus` will simply print the data and quit.
-This only works in static
-paging since asynchronous paging could still receive more data that makes it
-pass the limit.
+Do note that this behaviour only happens in static paging as it is assumed that text data will not change.

 ## Standard actions